 Ultrasound is applied using a round-headed wand or probe that is placed in direct contact with your skin.
-At first, youll feel the coolness of the gel used to improve sound conduction.
-Then, youre likely to feel a pleasant, warm feeling beneath your skin in the region being treated.
+Initially, you’ll feel the coolness of the gel used to enhance sound conduction.
+Then, you’ll likely experience a pleasant, warm feeling beneath your skin in the area that’s being treated.

-When these high frequency sound waves are directed to soft tissues and joints, the rise in temperature increases blood flow to the region, relaxes muscle spasms, increases metabolism and promotes your bodys healing response.
-Think of ultrasound as a form of deep tissue micro-massage, helping reduce swelling, increase blood flow, decrease pain, reduce joint stiffness and stimulate cell-repair.
+When high-frequency sound waves are directed to the soft tissues and joints, the elevation in temperature increases blood flow to the region, relaxes muscle spasms, boosts metabolism and promotes your body’s healing response.

-A typical ultrasound treatment can take from 3-5 minutes.
-However, in cases where scar tissue is present, treatment time can be longer.
-During the treatment, the ultrasound probe is kept in constant motion.
+Ultrasound sessions can take from 3-5 minutes.
+However, if you have scar tissue present, visits time can be longer.
+During each session, the ultrasound probe is constantly moving.

-Naturally, we avoid using ultrasound where there are malignancies, metal implants below the area treated, acute infection, vascular abnormalities and on the abdomen of pregnant women.
+Yes, we won’t use ultrasound where there are malignancies present, metal implants below the area being treated, vascular abnormalities and on the abdomen of pregnant women.